neondatabase/neon-postgresql-expert/markdown/guides.md

 To get started, go to the [Neon Console](https://console.neon.tech/app/projects) and enter a name for your project.

 You will be presented with a dialog that provides a connection string of your database.
-Click on the **Pooled connection** option and the connecting string automatically changes to a pooled connection string.
+Enable the **Connection pooling** toggle for a pooled connection string.

 ![](/guides/images/self-hosting-umami-neon/1689d44f-4c5d-4b2a-8d13-32407f9c8781.png)